WMNE (FM): Commercial operation

 In May 1940, the Federal Communications Commission (FCC) announced the establishment, effective January 1, 1941, of an FM radio band operating on 40 channels spanning 42–50 MHz.
 On October 31, 1940, the FCC awarded the first fifteen construction permits for commercial FM stations, including one for 43.9 MHz to the Yankee Network for operation from atop Mount Washington, which was issued the call sign W39B.
-Commercial operation commenced on April 5, 1941, with an initial station rate card of $25 per hour daytime, and $50 per hour nightime.
+Commercial operation commenced on April 5, 1941, with an initial station rate card of $25 per hour daytime, and $50 per hour nighttime.

-Effective November 1, 1943, the FCC modified its policy for FM call letters, and the call sign was changed to WMTW.
+Effective November 1, 1943, the FCC modified its policy for FM callsigns, and the call sign was changed to WMTW.
 In December 1946, the station's frequency was changed 43.9 to 45.1 MHz.
-On June 27, 1945, the FCC announced the reassignment of the FM band to 80 channels from 88–106 MHz, which was later expanded to 88-108 MHz.
-WMTW's initial assignment on the new "high" FM band was 98.1 MHz, which was later changed to 100.5 Mhz.
+On June 27, 1945, the FCC announced the reassignment of the FM band to 80 channels from 88 to 106 MHz, which was later expanded to 88-108 MHz.
+WMTW's initial assignment on the new "high" FM band was 98.1 MHz, which was later changed to 100.5 MHz.
 Stations were given permission to operate simultaneously on both their original "low band" and new "high band" assignments until the end of 1948.

 In late 1946 the Yankee Network established a new AM station on 1490 kHz in Portland, Maine.
-This new station was given the WMTW call sign (now WBAE) and the Mount Washington FM station's call letters were changed to WMNE.
+This new station was given the WMTW call sign (now WBAE) and the Mount Washington FM station's callsign was changed to WMNE.
 In addition, WMNE's community of license was changed from Boston to Portland.

 In October 1948 WMNE's license was unexpectedly turned in for immediate cancellation.
 Television Digest, while noting that "Yankee gave no reasons" for shutting down the station, opined that "but it is well known that: (1) Yankee has sunk some $2 million into FM, with literally almost no return.
 (2) WMNE's rugged location made it terribly expensive to build and operate.
 (3) Yankee feels FCC destroyed WMNE's reasons for being (huge coverage) when it moved FM to high band and cut station's power.
 (4) FM just didn't develop with speed expected."
 On July 24, 1953, the Yankee Network's first pioneer mountaintop station, WGTR, licensed to Worcester, Massachusetts and transmitting from Mount Asnebumskit, was also deleted.

 The WMTW call letters were revived in 1954 for the launch of an unrelated television station.
 This station is still on the air, although the transmitter was relocated off Mount Washington in 2002.
 In 1958 a new and also unrelated radio station, WMTW-FM on 94.9 MHz, began operating with a transmitter from atop the mountain.
 This station is currently WHOM.